 As you probably guessed, MTS relies heavily on demand forecasts and real-time data to dictate order volumes.
 This information impacts your production work orders and makes sure you have enough products to satisfy demand without manufacturing excess.

 Made to stock is the ideal production order status for fast-moving SKUs (products that sell quickly and at a relatively low cost).
 This includes consumable, packaged goods like toothpaste, soap, beverages, cosmetics, and so on.

 But even though MTS is the most popular production model, it has a few drawbacks.
-The main issue is having to build up substantial amounts of inventory, which can escalate your carrying costs and create more waste if those products spoil.
+The main issue is having to build up substantial inventory, which can escalate your carrying costs and create more waste if those products spoil.

 That’s why it’s so important to have accurate inventory forecasts to help you keep the right amount of inventory on hand (without triggering an expensive overstock).